tgstoecker/A2TEA.Workflow/README.md

 3) Modify species.tsv, samples.tsv & hypotheses.tsv files
 species.tsv:
 - provide species name, species ploidy, a peptide fasta, an annotation file (.gff;.gff3;.gtf) as well as either a genomic or cDNA fasta (alignment or pseudoalignment), respectively
+- if you don't possess transcriptomic data for a species simply leave the genomic, cDNA fasta and annotation positions empty
 - files can be gzipped, or functioning URLs
 - under 'function' choose for each species either "AHRD" or provide a tab seperated file with functional annotation information
 	- a validity check of user supplied function annotation tables is performed